Recently searched

 IIoT Data Protocols

-Once multiple devices pass this little data up through the network to the Cloud it is consolidated and tracked over time, often becoming ever larger.
-This is sometimes described as ‘big data’ and this is where the IoT excels.
-Big data allows you to interrogate thousands or millions of data points to learn, understand, or control something more effectively.
+As multiple devices send this little data to the Cloud, it is consolidated and tracked over time, often becoming increasingly large.
+This is what is sometimes called 'big data', and it is where IoT excels.
+The use of big data allows you to understand, monitor, and control things more effectively by analysing thousands or even millions of data points.

 Common IIoT data protocols include: